 Interestingly, when added to the findings of two additional studies (14Bodie & Jones, 2012; 67Jones & Guerrero, 2001), these results clearly point to the superiority of audible listening cues when judging people as competent therapeutic listeners.
 Our research team also found evidence for an audible-over-visible pattern in the context of initial interactions (15Bodie et al., 2012).
 Our results seem to fall into line with Clark’s views that displays and exemplifications provide better evidence to a speaker that the listener has understood well enough for current purposes.
 When listeners use statements that acknowledge what the speaker has said (exemplification) and felt (display), speakers are better informed that they are understood than when listeners simply assert with generic responses.

 What does this mean for people wishing to become more competent therapeutic listeners?
 First, listeners called on to provide emotional support have to set aside their own agenda to problem solve or otherwise “fix” the other’s dilemma, instead opting to show the speaker that he or she is understood and should continue exploring relevant thoughts and feelings.
 Abilities to enact behaviors such as paraphrasing and strategic questioning are of course predicated on both affective and cognitive competencies, bringing our discussion full circle.
-For instance, in order to paraphrase one must have a range of interpretation abilities (i.e., “literal comprehension”) as well as abilities to draw larger inferences based on common themes and habits of action (i.e., “critical comprehension).
+For instance, in order to paraphrase one must have a range of interpretation abilities (i.e. “literal comprehension”) as well as abilities to draw larger inferences based on common themes and habits of action (i.e. “critical comprehension”).
 Without the motivation to perform as an active conversational participant and the knowledge of how to perceive others’ speech, appropriate behavioral responding seems much less likely.
-(Further discussion of counselling behaviors can be found in chapters 18 and 19 of this text).
+(Further discussion of counseling behaviors can be found in Chapters 18 and 19 of this text).

 Overview